XDGFX/ultrasonics/README.md

 Adding a songs-mode plugin to an input will effectively work by adding a single playlist to the applet flow.
 This *should* work without an issue, as long as the plugin in question provides a name for this single playlist.

 Trying to feed multiple playlists into a single songs-mode output plugin will likely cause issues, it's not recommended.

+# Contributing

+So you want to help improve ultrasonics?
+First of all - thank you!
+As someone who is *not* a software engineer, this is one of the biggest projects I've worked on.
+Any help or suggestions are greatly appreciated!

+## Writing Your Own Plugin
+Expanding on the functionality of ultrasonics is easy!
+A plugin is a drag-and-drop installation, and so can greatly improve the project with minimal complexity.
+The best way to learn is [through the wiki](https://github.com/XDGFX/ultrasonics/wiki/Writing-a-Plugin).
+You can fork this project, or create your own repo specifically for your plugin.
+It can be kept separate, or if you feel it would benefit the community by making if a default plugin, let me know through a GitHub issue!

+## Improving ultrasonics Source Code
+I will put any future plans, known issues, or general improvements in the [issues](https://github.com/XDGFX/ultrasonics/issues).
+Also have a look at the [projects boards](https://github.com/XDGFX/ultrasonics/projects), which should show the issues that are high priority.

+Or, if you have a new idea, give it a go and let me know with a pull request or issue! 😇